 Tip #5 – Education helps

 All our guys agreed on one thing: learn stuff.
 (You’re off to an excellent start right here at Gennev.)
-Check out the Menopause Goddess site and do some reading.
+Check out the Menopause Goddess blog and do some reading.
 Good information is out there, but you may have to do a little digging.
 There are even men's menopause support groups in many cities, which can be a serious resource.

 But understand first and foremost, “It’s different for every woman.
 I watched my mom, my sisters, and now my wife go through it, and the experiences are not the same, the way they deal with the symptoms is not the same.
 My mom and my sisters took HRT, but my wife’s family has a history of breast cancer, so that’s not an option for her.
 It makes a huge difference.
 What if I didn’t know that, and I accused my wife of being overdramatic or – heaven help me – hysterical because her symptoms were so much worse than those other women?”